p2panda/access-control/README.md

 # Validation

-Validation of capabilities must be performed by an authorizer before a any new operation arriving at a peer, or any sync request, is authorized.
+Validation of capabilities must be performed by an authorizer before any new operation arriving at a peer, or any sync request, is authorized.

 If any of the following criteria are not met, the capability must be considered invalid: